CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

 Observations
 *******************

-You could get a full observation of agents at every step, including vehicle infomations, average speed of each lane, number of vehicles of each lane.
-Here the observation feature is defined by user in ``agent/gym_cfg.py``
+Participants will be able to get a full observation of the traffic on the road network at every step, including vehicle-level information (e.g., position, speed) and lane-level information (e.g., average speed of each lane, number of vehicles on each lane).
+These observations will help the participants to make their decisions on the traffic signal for the next time step.
+Detailed description about accessing these observation features can be found in ``agent/gym_cfg.py``.

 Actions
 **********************

-Every intersection with signal is an agent.
-You can set the phase of agents, which is `action` here.
+The action to take is defined as the traffic signal phase for each intersection in the next 10 seconds.
+The details about the traffic signal phase setting can be found at the traffic signal dataset section of the Try it yoursefl page.
+You can also learn how to set the traffic signals for different intersections in the APIs page.